NORM-ROAST/norm-roast/_pages/specification.md

 ### Pollutants

 The concentrations of pollutants measured in the exhaust air are averaged over the complete test cycle.
-Calibrated, validated and well maintained instruments have to be applied according to the instructions of their manufacturer and the relevant ISO norms.
+Calibrated, validated and well maintained instruments have to be applied according to the instructions of their manufacturer and the relevant international standard.

-Pollutant  | ISO NORM
+Pollutant  | Standard
 ---------- | -------------
 CO<sub>2</sub> | ISO 12039
 CO  | ISO 12039